nikhilvborgave/Learn_python/python_boto3_S3/Upload_objects/Readme.md

 #Description:

 Upload_objects.py- <br>
-file can be used to upload files to s3 bucket from local. varieables.py- <br>
+file can be used to upload files to s3 bucket from local. <br>
+varieables.py- <br>
-contains values like local filepath, s3 bucket name & s3 filepath.
+contains values like local filepath, s3 bucket name & s3 filepath. <br>